Updated on September 27th, 2024

 Who doesn’t love a little extra cash in their stocking?
 While cash bonuses are undeniably generous, they’re also taxable value.
 According to the Australian taxation guidelines, cash bonuses are treated like salary and are subject to regular payroll taxes.
 So, if you’re planning Christmas parties and gifts, factor in these additional costs.

-Tax Implications for Gifts to Suppliers and Clients
+Gifts to Suppliers

 General Tips for Giving Gifts in Compliance with ATO Rules